 Log file growth will depend on the number and frequency of jobs and the number of instances being protected.
 Consider that the logging level may also affect the log size.

 Plan for 3 GB log files generated per 100 protected instances, with a 24 hour RPO.
-For environments with more than 500 protected instances it is recommended to change the default location to a different fast access disk.
+For environments with more than 500 protected instances it is recommended to change the default location to a different fast access disk (see KB1825).
 Many concurrently running jobs may produce a lot of write streams to log files, that can slow down operations for the Veeam Backup Service and Backup Manager processes.